bechaim/FirstWeekendTask/README.md

   I've enjoyed this task very much, mostly using CSS.
-I believe I have improved greatly throughout this week, and one thing I've learned by doing this project is that @media query is an important element in CSS that I should master, or that I should have multiple queries in the future in order to support as many devices as I believe my website will reach.
+I believe I have improved greatly throughout this week, and the first thing I've learned by doing this project is that @media query is an important element in CSS that I should master using, and secondly that I should have multiple queries in the future in order to support as many devices as I believe my website will reach.
   In this project I've put my @media query last since it interfered with the rest of my CSS code.